Allow2/Allow2.github.io/README.md

 **create rudimentary and useless solutions** or **just do not bother**.
 * All systems are siloed and independent, creating an immense and ever growing burden on the billions of time-poor parents around the world.
 * Parents are now becoming **reluctant to spend** on devices, games and service subscriptions as they know they have no tools to help them teach responsible use.
-* With electricity prices souring, greenhouse emissions growing and the rapidly growing carbon footprint, Parents are forever paying more and damaging the planet more each day.
+* With electricity prices souring, greenhouse emissions growing and the rapidly growing carbon footprint, parents are forever paying more and damaging the planet more each day when children are constantly leaving their lights and fans on.

 **Life is really about exceptions**: Holidays, Sick Days, Sporting events, and more.
-Analytics, conversation channels and helpdesk are all platforms developers can **integrate in hours** (not months), so why not quota management and parental controls?
 Parents need to **spend less time managing child time limits** and they need a simple interface to do so across everything.

 So when systems then require parents to repeatedly reconfigure devices and apps to cater for these frequent events, AND they have to do this on different sites, apps and devices, they quickly give up in frustration.

 ## Why Use Allow2?

+Analytics, conversation channels and Helpdesk are all platforms that developers can **integrate in hours** (not months), so why not quota management and parental controls?

 So what is needed is a parental control platform that:
 * Allows the parent to set up "Day Types" and easily attach them as defaults to days (mondays = school days) and easily schedule overrides (next 2 weeks are a vacation),